-To remove a configured outdoor unit configuration:
+To remove a configured outdoor unit configuration, execute the following steps:

 - 1. Select the ODU Type ID of the ODU you want to remove and click Remove.
 A confirmation message pops up. - 2.
 Click OK to remove the ODU parameter set or click Cancel to keep the ODU parameter set.